Privacy Policy

 How do we secure your personal information?

 We put in place organisational and technical measures to protect your personal information.
 These measures include taking all steps reasonably necessary to ensure our IT systems are secure and putting in place procedures to deal with suspected data breaches.
 In the unlikely event of a data breach, we will take steps to minimise the loss or destruction of data and, if required by law, will notify you.
-We have implemented data security policies and procedures, and relevant staff receive data security training.
+We have implemented data security procedures and relevant staff receive data security training.

 Although we use reasonable security measures once we have received your personal data, the transmission of data over the internet (including by email) is never completely secure.
 We work to protect personal information, but we cannot guarantee the security of information transmitted to or by us.